jakezych/parallel-a-star/README.md

     * Working parallel implementation of Delaunay Triangulation in one of the two frameworks we plan on using
     * Rendering of the Voronoi diagram
 * *100%*
-    * Working parallel implementation of Delaunay Triangulation in both openMP and openMPI
+    * Working parallel implementation of Delaunay Triangulation in both OpenMP and OpenMPI
     * Rendering of the Voronoi diagram
     * Perlin noise used to generate a 2D terrain map with biomes, islands, and elevation
 * *125%*